dask/dask-blog/_posts/2019-09-24-dask-hyperparam-opt.md

 advanced task scheduler like Dask?** Parallelism will pose some challenges, but the Dask architecture enables some advanced algorithms.

-*Note: This post presumes knowledge of Dask basics.
-This material is covered in Dask's documentation on [Why Dask?], a ~15 minute [video introduction to Dask][yt-dask-intro], a [video introduction to Dask-ML][dask-ml-intro] or [a blog post I wrote][dask-UW-cluster] after discovering Dask.*
+*Note: this post presumes knowledge of Dask basics.
+This material is covered in Dask's documentation on [Why Dask?], a ~15 minute [video introduction to Dask][yt-dask-intro], a [video introduction to Dask-ML][dask-ml-intro] and [a blog post I wrote][dask-UW-cluster] on my first use of Dask.*

 ## Contributions

 Dask-ML can quickly find high-performing hyperparameters.

-I will back this
+I will back this claim with intuition and experimental evidence.

+Specifically, this is because
+Dask-ML now
-claim with intuition and experimental evidence.
-Specifically, Dask-ML now implements an algorithm introduced by Li et. al. in "[Hyperband: A novel bandit-based approach to hyperparameter optimization][hyperband-paper]".
+implements an algorithm introduced by Li et. al. in "[Hyperband: A novel bandit-based approach to hyperparameter optimization][hyperband-paper]".
+Pairing of Dask and Hyperband enables some exciting new performance opportunities, especially because Hyperband has a simple implementation and Dask is an advanced task scheduler.[^first]

 [hyperband-paper]:https://arxiv.org/pdf/1603.06560.pdf

-Pairing of Dask and Hyperband enables some exciting new performance opportunities.
-Hyperband is fairly new,[^new] and this is the first implementation with an advanced task scheduler like Dask that I'm aware of.[^other-work]
+[^first]:To the best of my knowledge, this is the first implementation of Hyperband with an advanced task scheduler
 [^new]:It's been around since 2016... and some call that "old news."
-[^other-work]:Including with [Ray-Tune's implementation][asha-ray] and "[Massively Parallel Hyperparameter Tuning][asha]".
 [asha-ray]:https://ray.readthedocs.io/en/latest/tune-schedulers.html#asynchronous-hyperband
 [asha]:https://arxiv.org/pdf/1810.05934.pdf

+Let's go
-I'll highlight some key points of the corresponding paper, "[Better and faster hyperparameter optimization with Dask][scipy19]".
-Let's go through the basics of Hyperband then illustrate its use and performance with an example.
+through the basics of Hyperband then illustrate its use and performance with an example.
+This will highlight some key points of [the corresponding paper][scipy19].

 ## Hyperband basics

 The motivation for Hyperband is to find high performing hyperparameters with minimal training.
-Given this goal, it makes sense to spend more time training high performing models – why waste more time training time a model if it's done poorly in up until now?
+Given this goal, it makes sense to spend more time training high performing models – why waste more time training time a model if it's done poorly in the past?

-One method to spend more time on high performing models is to initialize many models, start training them, and then stop training low performing models before training is finished.
+One method to spend more time on high performing models is to initialize many models, start training all of them, and then stop training low performing models before training is finished.
 That's what Hyperband does.
-At the most basic level, Hyperband is a principled early-stopping scheme for [RandomizedSearchCV].
+At the most basic level, Hyperband is a (principled) early-stopping scheme for [RandomizedSearchCV].

 [RandomizedSearchCV]:https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html